Vermont passes bills aimed at protecting abortion pills

 In the identical bills passed by the House and Senate, “reproductive health care services” includes “medication that was approved by the U.S. Food and Drug Administration for termination of a pregnancy as of January 1, 2023, regardless of the medication’s current FDA approval status.”

 Last week, the U.S. Supreme Court preserved women’s access to the drug, rejecting lower-court restrictions while a lawsuit continues.
-The justices granted emergency requests from the Biden administration and New York-based Danco Laboratories, maker of mifepristone, which are appealing a lower court ruling that would roll back FDA approval of mifepristone.
+The justices granted emergency requests from the Biden administration and New York-based Danco Laboratories, maker of mifepristone, which are appealing a Texas lower court ruling that would roll back FDA approval of mifepristone.

 If the FDA approval is withdrawn, the drug companies can no longer market the drug, said Vermont state Sen. Virginia Lyons, a Democrat.

 “But production can still take place and they can be purchased for use by pharmacists or providers.
 So it’s still available but what this does is it says, with or without FDA approval, this drug is available to folks in the state of Vermont.
-And that’s a big deal.”
+And that’s a big deal,” Lyons said.

 The FDA said it did not have immediate comment Thursday.